opendatacube/datacube-core/docs/about-core-concepts/extensions.rst

 The datacube-ows_ server allows users to interact with an Open Data Cube instance using client software
-(for example, Desktop GIS like QGIS, or a web mapping library like Leaflet or Terria), through the use of Web Map Service (WMS) and Web Coverage Service (WCS) standards from the Open Goespatial Consortium.
+(for example, Desktop GIS like QGIS, or a web mapping library like Leaflet or Terria), through the use of Web Map Service (WMS) and Web Coverage Service (WCS) standards from the Open Geospatial Consortium.

 .. _datacube-ows: https://github.com/opendatacube/datacube-ows